 This is a really helpful website with tutorials on general and academic writing in English.

 This is another very helpful website with tutorials on academic writing in English.

 Grammar and Style Resources

-On this University of New South Wales, Australia website, there’s a range of useful resources that include help with
+On this University of New South Wales, Australia website, you’ll find a range of useful resources that include help with

 - Transition Signals in Writing